raddanki/raddanki.github.io/_pages/about.md

 **Contact Email:** raddanki AT adobe.com

+**Internships:** *If you are a PhD student looking for summer internship opportunities at Adobe, please send me an email with your research interests.*

 Research Interests
 ------
 I am broadly interested in the design and analysis of algorithms for data science, causal inference, theoretical computer science, and machine learning.
 During my Ph.D., among other things, I have worked on identifying new connections between combinatorial optimization and causal inference.